fachryansyah/next-leaflet-cluster/README.md

 - [x] React-leaflet v4 support
 - [x] Typescript support

-React-leaflet-cluster is a plugin for react-leaflet.
+Next-leaflet-cluster is a plugin for react-leaflet with nextjs.
 A wrapper component of Leaflet.markercluster.
 Ready to be integrated into your React.js application to create beautifully animated Marker Clustering functionality.

 ![](showcase.gif)